High-dimensional scaling limits of piecewise deterministic sampling algorithms: High-dimensional properties

 The covariance function $K(t,0)$ and the diffusion coefficients $\sigma(\rho)^2$ do not admit simple expressions.
 These functions can be written as infinite sums of convolutions, and numerical evaluation is difficult.
 On the other hand, simple Monte Carlo calculations yield good estimates of these functions (Figure \ref{fig:functions}).
 The Monte Carlo estimates also provide that the optimal choice of $\rho^*$ is around $1.424$.
 The ratio of the expected number of the refreshment jumps to that of overall jumps is

 Note that the choice of $\rho$ is not scale invariant, that is, if we apply the target distribution with the negative log-density $\Psi^d(\xi)=\|\xi\|^2/(2\gamma^2)$, the optimal choice depends on $\gamma>0$.
-However the above jump ratio does not depend on the scale.
+However the above jump ratio does not depend on the scale so we can use the $78.12\%$ rule as a criterion for the choice of the refreshment rate $\rho>0$.